hweecat/hweecat.github.io/goals.md

 5. Write more tech posts to document my learning journey and (hopefully) share with more people
 6. Make more regular updates to [my TIL blog](https://datadiaries.dev), which is built using [Pelican](https://getpelican.com)
 7. Make at least 4 Pull Requests on open-source projects
+    - I currently lead a team of volunteer data scientists and computer scientists in conducting research on temporal analysis of large-scale transportation networks to model the evolution of epidemic networks and predict COVID-19 trends.
+    - As a beneficiary of open source, I look forward to taking part in online sprints to contribute to open source projects that have benefited the data community.

 ## 2019 Goals